ptrace

 REQUESTS

-PTRACE_ATTACH - Attach to process
+PTRACE_ATTACH - Attach to a running process

-PTRACE_DETACH - Detach from process
+PTRACE_DETACH - Detach from traced process

-PTRACE_PEEKTEXT - Read word from memory
+PTRACE_PEEKTEXT - Read a word from text/code memory

-PTRACE_POKETEXT - Write word to memory
+PTRACE_POKETEXT - Write a word to text/code memory

-PTRACE_GETREGS - Get registers
+PTRACE_GETREGS - Get general-purpose registers

-PTRACE_SETREGS - Set registers
+PTRACE_SETREGS - Set general-purpose registers

 PTRACE_CONT - Continue execution